Frequently Asked Questions

 How often should I meet with my advisor?

-You should meet with Mr. Fitzgerald or Dr. Sandberg at least once each semester.
+You should meet with Dr. Sandberg at least once each semester.

 Should I contact my advisor if I would like to dispute a grade?